-The agency tour provides the assessment team with an opportunity to observe many proofs of compliance.
-The assessment team will have an opportunity to interview agency employees while they are working.
-Respect the Assessors' time and keep the tour moving.
-Assessors will utilize the Agency Tour - Standards Checklist completed by the agency to check off compliance with observable standards as they are observed during the tour.
+The Lead Assessor will have an opportunity to interview agency employees during the visit and may ask questions of agency employee's during the tour.
+Respect the Lead Assessors' time and keep the tour moving.
+The Lead Assessor will utilize the Agency Tour - Standards Checklist completed by the agency to check off compliance with observable standards as they are observed during the tour.